kokolegorille/app/README.md

 ## Create umbrella application

 Now that all tools are installed, it's time to start a new project.
 In this demo, the name of the project is app.
+Please note I don't use brunch, it takes years to install dependencies w/ it.
+I prefer webpack.

 ```bash
 $ mix phx.new app --umbrella --no-brunch